VAR-META-Tech/Sui-Godot-SDK/README.md

   ```

 ### License ###
 This project is licensed under the Apache-2.0 License.
-Refer to the LICENSE.txt file for details.
+Refer to the LICENSE file for details.